 Exam board outcomes

-At the end of each stage of your programme, school and faculty exam boards meet.
+At the end of each stage of your programme, school and faculty exam boards meet to review and confirm results and outcomes.
 They decide whether you have met the requirements for progression or for an award.

 Assessment marks and unit results

 Assessment marks and unit results are provisional until ratified by an exam board.
-Schools will publish marks and results after exam boards and email you when you can access them in eVision.
+Schools will publish marks and results and email you when you can access them in eVision.
+See the step-by-step guidance on viewing your assessment details and results.

 Understanding your results